 Risk concentration cuts through and across risk types as well as within single risks.
-The most material risk concentrations are considered to be within insurance and market risk.
+The most material risk concentrations are within insurance and market risk.

 Concentration within and between the other single risks are not considered material.

 C 5 Prudent person principle